mattbrailsford/github-discussions-blog-loader/README.md

 - `repo.owner`: The owner of the repository.
 - `incremental`: If `true`, the loader will only fetch new/updated discussions since the last build.
 Otherwise the loader will fetch all blog posts on every build.
 The default is `false`.
 - `mappings`: Details of the how to map the GitHub Discussions data to the blog post data.
-- `mappings.blogPostCategory`: The GitHub Discussions category used to define blog posts.
-The default it `"Blog Post"`.
+- `mappings.blogPostCategory`: A GitHub Discussions category used to define blog posts.
+The default it `undefined` and so will fetch all categories.
 - `mappings.draftLabel`: The GitHub Discussions label that defines a blog post as draft and so will be excluded from the loaders results.
 The default is `"state/draft"`.
 - `mappings.tagLabelPrefix`: A prefix that identifies a GitHub Discussions label as a tag.
 The default is `"tag/"`.
 - `mappings.seriesLabelPrefix`: A prefix that identifies a GitHub Discussions label as a series container.
 The default is `"series/"`.